ruedigergad/clj-assorted-utils/README.md

 Have a look at the tests and doc strings.

-Generated autodoc is available here for online browsing: http://ruedigergad.github.com/clj-assorted-utils/
+Generated documentation is available here for online browsing: http://ruedigergad.github.com/clj-assorted-utils/doc The results of the unit tests can be viewed here: http://ruedigergad.github.com/clj-assorted-utils/test-results/html

 ## License